 - "I Married Marge" shows that, when Homer and Marge were still dating, Homer had a job at a mini-golf course.
 He enjoyed his work, mostly because his boss didn't mind/notice his incompetence, and thought the incredibly small chances for advancement made it "a job with a future".
 Only after Bart is born does Homer go for a better paying but more grueling job at the Springfield Nuclear Power Plant—which he specifically gets by promising Mr. Burns he'll be a huge doormat.

-- Similarly, "And Maggie Makes Three" shows Homer cleared his debt from his house and first two kids, quit the power plant in grandiose fashion, and happily moved to a much lower paying job at a bowling alley.
+- Similarly, "And Maggie Makes Three" shows Homer cleared his debt from his house and first two kids, quit the power plant in a grandiose fashion, and happily moved to a much lower paying job at a bowling alley.
 Shortly afterward, he found out Marge was pregnant with Maggie, which forced him to beg for his old job back.

 - In SpongeBob SquarePants, Spongebob enjoys his job making Krabby Patties at the Krusty Krab despite the rude customers, his surly coworker, and his greedy boss.
 He willingly takes on all the extra jobs Mr. Krabs gives him without expecting extra pay.
 In one episode, it's even implied that Spongebob pays him to work there.